 - Deteriorating social life – preferring to spend time indulging in marijuana instead of going out with friends.

 - No desire to stop – continues using even if aware of the problems it causes.

-Marijuana users and abusers put themselves at higher risk of the health problems associated with it, like mental health problems, memory impairment, respiratory diseases etc. Dependence also leads to financial, familial, social and professional problems.
-Those who are employed contribute to the overall costs and safety issues brought on by marijuana addiction in the workplace.
+Marijuana users and abusers put themselves at higher risk of the health problems associated with it, like mental health problems, memory impairment, respiratory diseases, etc. Dependence also leads to financial, familial, social and professional problems.
+Those who are employed contribute to the overall costs and safety issues brought on by marijuana use in the workplace.

-Marijuana use is so prevalent that it is actually one of the so-called SAMHSA-5 or the minimum standard for most Employee Drug Testing Programs.10 It means a basic 5-panel drug test that checks for:
+Marijuana use is so prevalent that it is actually one of the so-called SAMHSA-5 or the minimum standard for most employee drug testing programs.
+It means a basic 5 panel drug test that checks for:

 - Cannabinoids (Hash, Marijuana)